 For help rating cybersecurity considerations, fleets can turn to the National Motor Freight Traffic Association’s (NMFTA) cybersecurity recommendations for telematics systems.
 Or you can partner with an ELD or TMS solutions provider such as TMS-Digital, who would care for the safety and compliances.

 TMS-Digital with Protected Harbor takes a proactive approach to information security.
 TMS-Digital has created a robust and comprehensive cybersecurity approach as a global leader in linked vehicles and IoT.
-We collaborate with business groups and universities to develop security technology and procedures while raising awareness of recommended practices.
+We collaborate with the transportation industry to develop security technology and procedures while raising awareness of recommended practices.

 While TMS Digital does not endorse or recommend any particular ELD in terms of security, we can ensure that the data we import from your ELD is stored on secure, malware-free, virus-free, and ransomware-free servers.
 We take cyber-security very seriously when it comes to your data, whether used to calculate IFTA taxes using our IFTA Manager application or to locate trucks with our TMS Dispatch program.
 You’ll never have to be concerned about the security of your information saved on our secure servers.